tatsu-lab/alpaca_eval/README.md

 - **Caching**: by default all annotations are cached on disk at `caching_path`.
 Annotations are thus never recomputed, which makes annotations faster, cheaper and allow for reproducibility.
-This helps even when evalauting different models as many models have the same outputs.
+This helps even when evaluating different models as many models have the same outputs.
 - **Output randomization** by default, we randomize over the examples of outputs, as we found that annotators tend to